apeterson91/website/content/post/concentration_parameter/index.md

 write up a quick blog post or three detailing the path my research took, the weird behavior I observed along the way and the paper trail I worked through to try to reach some level of resolution in the matter.
 While I'd like to make this as accessible as possible to any interested readers, I'm not going to be able to get away from the fact that this stuff is pretty heavy on the math.
 My hope is that a master's level (Bio)Statistics student who had recently completed their theory courses could, with some effort, understand everything that is going on here.
-I've also written a shorter, condensed version of this same series for those have a working familiarty with the Dirichlet Process available which will be posted soon.
+If you're already familiar with the Dirichlet Process then I suggest you skip to the **Computational Complications** sections below and start reading from there.

 Since the peculiarity in question arises in the context of working with the Dirichlet Process, I'll begin with some brief background on the subject.